ansys/pyadditive/doc/source/getting-started/index.rst

 Getting started
 ###############

-PyAdditive is a Python client library for the Ansys Additive server application.
+PyAdditive is a Python client library for the Ansys Additive server.
 The Ansys Additive server is distributed with the Additive option of the Structures package in the Ansys unified installation.